grol231/remote-runner/README.md

 # remote-runner
-Runner has possibility to have one million connections.
+Runner has possibility to have 10k concurrent connections.